Sparshr04/Crackey/README.md

 2. Select the desired version of your dataset.

-3. Choose the export format (e.g., "YOLOv5 PyTorch" for Ultralytics YOLO).
+3. Choose the export format (e.g., "YOLOv12 in our case).

 4. Copy the provided download code snippet.